Frequently Asked Questions

 Does my supervisor have to be a member of NZCCA?

 Your supervisor must be a trained clinical counsellor, psychotherapist or psychologist and have training in supervision.
-They need to have been working as a qualified counsellor (belonging to an Association as aforementioned) for at least three years.
+They need to have been working as a qualified counsellor (belonging to an Association as aforementioned) for at least five years.

-I am only seeing a few clients/ one client; do I still need to have monthly supervision?
+I am only seeing a few clients/one client; do I still need to have monthly supervision?

 No matter how many clients you are seeing we require our members to undertake at least monthly supervision.
 We are willing to consider extenuating circumstances as long as you contact us BEFORE you begin working outside of our membership requirements.